XCCup/xccup.net/JSON-Server/README.md

 For local development
-Start with ´´´yarn json-server --watch ../db.json´´´
+Start with `yarn json-server --watch ../db.json`